dawciobiel/hardclone/README.md

 - **Graphical User Interface (GUI)** — a user-friendly frontend built with Python.
 - **Command-Line Interface (CLI)** — a powerful Bash-based tool for advanced users and SSH environments.
 - **Live Linux Environment** — a bootable Linux system with both GUI and CLI preinstalled.
-It's based on Arch.
-For now is recommended to use any other live Linux distribution instead.

 ---